WASHINGTON, April 17, 2014/African Press Organization (APO)/ — Funding Opportunity Announcement

 • a strong transition plan, where feasible, involving local capacity-building;

-Funding Limits: Project proposals must not be more than $1,000,000 or they will be disqualified.
+Funding Limits: Project proposals must not be less than $250,000 and not more than $2.5 million or they will be disqualified.
 As stated in PRM’s General NGO Guidelines, PRM looks favorably on cost-sharing efforts and seeks to support projects with a diverse donor base and/or resources from the submitting organization.

 Please note the following highlights: